-This report focuses on the challenges for state and local communities caused by unconventional oil and natural gas development and a number of fiscal best practices that address them.
+This report explores the challenges for states and local communities caused by unconventional oil and natural gas development, and fiscal best practices that address them.

 This graphical analysis reviews the status of New Mexico’s oil and gas industry including production, drilling activity, and its role in the state’s economy.

 This 2012 graphical analysis reviews the status of Colorado’s oil and gas industry including production, drilling activity, tax policy, its role in Colorado’s economy.

 Unconventional Oil and North Dakota Communities: State Fiscal Policy Unprepared for Impacts of Energy Development

 This 2012 report analyzes the growing infrastructure and services needs of the Bakken boom and meeting the demands of unconventional energy development.